foundry-rs/starknet-foundry/docs/src/testing/coverage.md

 ## Installation and usage

 In order to run coverage report with `cairo-coverage` you need to install it first.
-Please refer to the instructions in the readme on how to do this:
+Please refer to the instructions provided in the README for guidance: https://github.com/software-mansion/cairo-coverage#installation
-https://github.com/software-mansion/cairo-coverage#installation

 Usage details and limitations are also described there - make sure to check it out as well.